-The course will mainly be a mixture of gravel surfaced woodland trails in the forest to the north west of Brockenhurst.
-Part of the course will extend onto heathland on the old airfield on Beaulieu Heath, where it will follow existing hard surfaced tracks.
-There are only two road crossings, which will be fully marshalled.
+The course is mainly a mixture of gravel surfaced woodland trails in the forest to the north west of Brockenhurst.
+Part of the course extend onto heathland on the old airfield on Beaulieu Heath, where it will follow existing hard surfaced tracks.
+There are only two road crossings.

-The race will start and finish at Roundhill Campsite using parts of the former Oakhaven Half Marathon route.
-The exact route will be announced shortly.
+The race starts and finishes at Roundhill Campsite using parts of the former Oakhaven Half Marathon route.

-We are intending to provide a great event that can be used for the build up to a spring marathon, such as London or Southampton, and we have chosen a course that is relatively flat with mostly good quality gravel tracks.
+We are intending to provide a great event that can be used for the build up to a marathon or half marathon, such as London or Southampton, and we have chosen a course that is relatively flat with mostly good quality gravel tracks.
 There is virtually no road but there are sections of tarmac and concrete around the old Beaulieu Aerodrome.

 Overall the surface will allow good fast pace running for an off road event.
 If the course is dry then racing flats or normal trainers would be a good choice.
 If it’s wet then you may want a bit more grip.

 The course itself starts at a campsite (closed for the winter) and continues through the working forest mostly consisting of fir plantations.
 After around 8 miles the scenery changes to open heath circumnavigating the aerodrome before returning to the campsite for a sprint finish on a hard surfaced track.

 There is ample parking at the start/finish and an easy walk to the road crossings.
 For the safety of our competitors, mountain bikes should not follow the race route and are not allowed on certain sections in the National Park.